 How does it work?

 Scammers want information, and they try to extract it by tricking recipients of emails.
-The information they collect could be an organization chart - or as significant as usernames and passwords to corporate resources.
+The information they collect could be an organisation chart - or as significant as usernames and passwords to corporate resources.

 First, attackers collect email addresses – from public postings, social sites and guesses at a company’s email address format, such as email@example.com.
 Next, they email a compelling offer, pretend to be a service provider, or try to impersonate the IT team among other tricks.